i-xfliu/SOEN6111/README.md

 2) Algorithms implementation:

 We will use the KNN Item-based collaborative filtering, due to our users dataset is a listening history which is implicit feedback, thus for this algorithm, we need to convert this dataset to an explicit feedback dataset.
-This operation may impact the effect of the recommendation.For this reason, we will try the other algorithm Matrix factorization-based collaborative filtering, which can directly use user-item interaction matrix as training data.
+This operation may impact the effect of the recommendation.
+For this reason, we will try the other algorithm Matrix factorization-based collaborative filtering, which can directly use user-item interaction matrix as training data.

 3) Evaluation: